passimon/Privacy-Local-LLM-GUI/README.md

   - Light/Dark theme toggle

 - 🔄 **Streaming inference**
-  Sends user inputs to the model via `langchain_ollama.ChatOllama` and displays partial responses as they arrive.
+  Sends user inputs to the model via `ChatOllama` and displays partial responses as they arrive.

 ---